spamegg1/spamegg1.github.io/tarski's-world/README.md

 > not *how you see it*.
 It’s a subtle distinction.

 I do have to admit, this stuff gets *very philosophical!*
+If I say "this block is *blue*", is that "what you see" or "how you see it"?
+I think I agree with them, it's which data I see, so I will go with that.

 ### Domain analysis: thinking naively and deciding the components